OlehS-DevBrother/Shift-GraphQl-Queries/README.md

 }
 ```

-`beneficiary_user_id` - is the required field for commission receiver address.
+`beneficiary_user_id` - is the required field for commission receiver id.

 ### Response: